Organic molecular cages: Size-based classification

 The classification of cages by cavity size provides practical guidance for applications and directly relates to their synthetic components and geometry.
 Small cages (< 1 nm internal diameter) are typically constructed from compact building blocks and feature tight binding pockets suitable for gas molecule separation and storage, particularly for gases like CO_{2} and CH_{4}.
 Medium cages (1-2 nm) represent the most versatile category, finding applications in selective molecular recognition and catalysis due to their ability to accommodate a wide range of organic molecules and maintain specific chemical environments.
 Large cages (> 2 nm), often synthesized using extended linear components or through hierarchical assembly, can accommodate bigger guest molecules such as proteins or large organic compounds, making them valuable for applications in drug delivery and enzyme encapsulation.
 The relationship between cage size and function has been extensively studied, revealing optimal size ranges for specific applications and guiding the design of new cage systems.

 Properties

-Chemical Properties
+Chemical

-Organic molecular cages exhibit diverse chemical properties determined by their structural components and functional groups.
-Imine-based cages show pH-responsive behavior, with the imine bonds being stable at neutral to basic conditions but susceptible to hydrolysis in acidic environments.
-This pH sensitivity can be exploited for controlled release applications.
-Boronic ester cages demonstrate selective binding with diols and sugars, enabling specific molecular recognition.
-Post-synthetic modification of cage structures through chemical reactions on peripheral groups allows tuning of cavity properties and introduction of new functionalities.
+The functional groups in cages retain the chemical properties exhibited by small molecular analogues.
+This reactivity could be coupled to host-guest behavior.
+Examples: